digitranslab/jumpstart/docs/versioned_docs/version-2.62.0/user-authentication/workspace-settings.md

 ## Direct App Access

-When users access ToolJet applications via direct links, they experience a streamlined login process that bypasses the dashboard and takes them straight to the specific app.
+When users access JumpStart applications via direct links, they experience a streamlined login process that bypasses the dashboard and takes them straight to the specific app.
 When a user clicks on a direct application URL, the following scenarios are possible based on the user's session status:

 1. **User with a Valid Session:**
    - The application loads directly without going through the dashboard.